-Can a loan company garnish my wages?
-If you have a loan that you are struggling to pay back, you may be wondering can a loan company garnish your wages.
+If you have a loan that you are struggling to pay back, you may be wondering “can a loan company garnish your wages?”
 Some financial institutions that may garnish wages are credit card companies, personal loan lenders, payday lenders, and more!

-Here, you will learn more about wage garnishment and how you may be able to prevent it.
+Here, you will learn more about the wage garnishment process and how you may be able to prevent it.
 You will also find more information on what to do if you do find yourself in a situation where your wages are being garnished and how you can achieve the debt relief you deserve.

 What Is a Wage Garnishment Order?